-- If the certification is expired for six months or less, the Renewal of Appraiser Certification form must be submitted along with the appropriate renewal fee
+- If the certification is expired for six months or less, submit the Renewal of Appraiser Certification form with the renewal fee.

-- Pay the $80.00 National Registry fee and active status fee
+- Pay the required National Registry fee and active status fee.

-If your license has been expired more than six months, you may apply for reinstatement of the license by submitting the Application for Reinstatement and meeting the following education and experience requirements.
+If your license has been expired more than six months, you may apply for reinstatement of the license by submitting an Application for Reinstatement and meeting the following education and experience requirements.

-- Complete 14 hours of appraiser continuing education for each year since the last renewal of your previous license.
+- Complete 14 hours of approved ACE courses for each year since the last renewal of your previous license

-- Submit experience logs demonstrating a minimum of 10 residential appraisal reports or 250 hours of residential real estate appraisal experience, whichever is more.
+- Submit experience logs demonstrating a minimum of 10 non-residential appraisal reports or 300 hours of non-residential experience, whichever is more

-- You must be able to produce copies of work files and an appraisal report for all reported experience.
-If your license has been expired more than 5 years or you do not have work files, you may apply to be an Appraiser Trainee to gain the minimum experience required.
+- Produce copies of work files and an appraisal report for all reported experience.
+If your license has been expired more than 5 years or you do not have work files, you may apply for an Appraiser Trainee authorization to gain the minimum experience required.